king-ben/winterschool/tutorial2.md

 ---

 ## Introduction
 In this tutorial, we will continue our analysis of the Quechuan language family.
 We will add an additional variable into the data, which is the locations of the languages in Latitude and Longitude.
 The location is reconstructed for every node of the phylogeny using a model of migration.
-This phylogeographical analysis is performed at the same time as the tree reconstruction.
-Any uncertainty in the tree reconstruction is therefore accounted for in the analysis.
+This phylogeographical analysis is performed at the same time as the tree reconstruction, and any uncertainty in the tree reconstruction is therefore accounted for in the analysis.

 ---